The Road to Success Will Not Always Be Smooth.

 Sinetar is quoted as saying, “We are not born to struggle through life.
 We are meant to work in ways that suit us, drawing on our natural talents and abilities as a way to express ourselves and contribute to others.
 This work, when we find it and do it – even if it is just a hobby at first – is a key to our true happiness and self-expression.”

-If you are looking to make personal change, make a list of the top ideas that excite and interest you.
+If you are looking to make personal change, a good idea is to make a list of the top ideas that excite and interest you.
 Brainstorm on your own, or with like-minded individuals on how these interests can possibly generate income.
 If you are looking to make changes to your business, find transformations that bring about excitement.
 If you love it, your clientele will likely love it too.

 As we find ourselves with new protocols thrust upon us, we may have to now accept new ways of life.
-Social distancing may or may not be the new normal.
+Social distancing is a new problem that may or may not become the new normal.
 It’s like after 9/11 in 2001, some things were changed forever.
 In airports, we now always have to remove our shoes at security.
 You can also no longer meet your loved one at the gate.

 In Las Vegas, casinos are having to remodel gaming areas to distance patrons.
 According to the Nevada Gaming Control Board, once casinos open, they will have to limit a property’s occupancy to 50 percent of its limit.
 Monitoring of occupancy may include headcounts by security, the use of existing surveillance systems, as well as the utilization of a property’s slot accounting system to monitor the number of persons on the casino floor.
 At gaming tables, casinos will limit the number of gamblers and space them accordingly.
 Some slot areas will implement plexiglass partitions between the machines.